alsash110/comm-2216-obs/docs/scenessources.md

 ---
 As you add each source, you’ll see them appear in the sources box.
-You'll see video sources appear in the OBS preview menu.
+You'll see video sources appear in the video preview menu (the center portion of the main OBS window).
 By clicking on these sources, a red border will appear around it which allows you to resize each video source to your liking.

 Now you're ready to start recording or streaming!
 But let’s say you’re a high functioning individual who wants to stream yourself both gaming and simultaneously working on an english essay.